gojek/courier-go/docs/docs/sdk/otelcourier.md

 func WithTracerProvider(provider oteltrace.TracerProvider) Option
 ```

-WithTracerProvider specifies a tracer provider to use for creating a tracer\.
-If none is specified\, the global provider is used\.
+WithTracerProvider specifies a tracer provider to use for creating a tracer.
+If none is specified, the global provider is used.

 ## type [Tracer](<https://github.com/gojek/courier-go/blob/main/otelcourier/trace.go#L14-L18>)

-Tracer implements tracing abilities using OpenTelemetry SDK\.
+Tracer implements tracing abilities using OpenTelemetry SDK.

 ```go
 type Tracer struct {